rajdeep345/MTLTS/README.md

 ~~~
 python ./Codes/mtlvs.py [argument_list]
 ~~~
+Instructions to run the code and sample outputs can be found in mtlvs_setup.ipynb

 <!-- We have included the script to perform grid-search for hyper-parameter tuning for this task.
 ~~~
 python ./Codes/grid_search_mtl.py